kildem/pwa-workshop-docs/practice-step2.md

 2) Rebuild service worker

-3) Open http://localhost:5000/ in online mode, switch to offline and open http://localhost:5000/about.
+3) Open <http://localhost:5000/> in online mode, switch to offline and open <http://localhost:5000/about>.
 It should work now!

 ### Some extra housekeeping

 Let's add couple more functionality pieces to your service worker:

 - To illustrate some configuration possibilities, let's give custom names to our caches
-- To simplify service worker lifecycle, let's claim the clients (tabs) as soon as possible and skip activation waiting
+- To simplify the service worker lifecycle, let's claim the clients (tabs) as soon as possible and skip activation waiting

 1) Add to `service-worker.js`: